wangziqi2016/Kernel/src/doc/general.md

 This stage generates an intermediate file ``_loader.tmp``.
 In the third stage, the file ``_loader.tmp`` is translated by the nasm assembler.
 The assembler outputs two files: ``loader.bin``, the binary loader file with the entry point being at offset 0, and ``loader.map`` which describes the offset of symbols and segments in the binary.

+In order to generate the final disk image file, we still need a bootloader.
+The bootloader source is named ``bootsect.asm`` and stored under ``src/bootsect``.
+The bootloader is assembled into ``bootsect.bin`` under the same directory.
+The binary bootloader and the loader module is then combined into the boot file ``bootdisk.bin`` using ``cat``.

+The ``bootdisk.bin`` is then padded with zero until its size reaches 1.44MB, which is the size of a standard floppy disk file.
+The utility we use for the padding is under ``util`` directory, and is called ``binpad``.

+## Global Calling Convention